-- 4.1 This Statement is submitted as a response to the issues raised by the Inspector on the Caerphilly Local Development Plan on behalf of G.B.
-Engineering Ltd and Braces Bakery Ltd who are promoting land for development at Croespenmaen Industrial Estate, and who, along with other industrial occupiers who wish to relocate to new, purpose built accommodation nearby. - 4.2 My Clients are challenging the soundness of the LDP and an assessment of the Plan against the 10 tests of soundness.
+- 4.1 This Statement is submitted as a response to the Caerphilly Local Development Plan on behalf of G.B.
+Engineering Ltd who are promoting land for development at Caerphilly Road, Ystrad Mynach. - 4.2 My Clients are challenging the soundness of the LDP and an assessment of the Plan against the 10 tests of soundness.
 In particular, it is considered that due to the reliance placed on sites not likely to be developed in the shorter term, the LDP fails to meet Test CE2 in that it has not had regard to appropriate alternative sites.
 In addition, the absence of a sufficient range of more readily available sites which are attractive to developers results in the Plan failing Soundness Test CE4 in that it is not sufficiently flexible to deal with changing circumstances.
-The desired change would therefore contribute to making the Plan more sound. - 4.3 It is therefore considered that the allocation of additional sites is required in order that the Plan meets the above tests of Soundness, and that the site being promoted is well placed to meet housing needs, which will contribute to a wider range and choice of sites in the Northern Connections Corridor. - 4.4 The Council's analysis of the site promotion is questioned in this respect as its boundaries do not include land to the east which is protected employment land, or land to the south which extends beyond the proposed settlement boundary.
-Proposals exist for the existing employment uses to relocate and there are no over-riding constraints which would prevent development.
-A Phase 1 Ecology Assessment and a Masterplan have been submitted at previous stages of the Plan process to demonstrate that the site can be developed with existing open space and biodiversity features retained.

-4.5 Our Clients respectfully urge the Inspector to give careful consideration to their representations and to recommend that the site be included as a residential land allocation in the Local Development Plan.
+The desired change would therefore contribute to making the Plan more sound. - 4.3 It is therefore considered that the allocation of additional sites is required in order that the Plan meets the above tests of Soundness, and that the site being promoted is well placed to meet housing needs, which will contribute to a wider range and choice of sites in the Northern Connections Corridor. - 4.4 The Council's analysis of the site promotion is questioned in this respect as it does not merit protection as employment land as most of the units are either vacant, not fit for purpose or accommodate non employment related uses.
+A Flood Consequences Assessment would demonstrate that the site can be developed for residential purposes with appropriate mitigation measures to reduce flood risk. - 4.5 Our Clients respectfully urge the Inspector to give careful consideration to their representations and to determine that the site be included as a residential land allocation in the Local Development Plan.

-KW Asbri Planning - March 2010
+KW Asbri Planning - April 2010